 Here's the incomparable Winona LaDuke, discussing the importance of renewing our relationship with the seeds:

 When you become an organic seed saver, you find yourself in the company of some of the most delightfully eccentric and passionately committed farmers in the world.
 Here’s one of the greatest, pioneer and maestro Frank Morton, who very likely bred one of the lettuce strains you’re growing right now, talks about the importance of organic seed breeding:

 Easy steps for beginner seed savers

-This video will get you going!
+This video will give you a nice start as well:

 Heirloom/Open-Pollinated vs Hybrid vs GMO Seeds